Lenoplus42/AI-MLFQ/README.md

 2. **Zero-Waste Context Switching:** Because modern inference engines retain or page out the KV cache, preempted tasks can be suspended and resumed later without redundant prefill recomputation.
 3. **Latency Isolation:** Interactive agents remain in the top-tier queue, receiving immediate compute resources, while batch-processing agents utilize system idle cycles.

+This is an ongoing project building by Lennox, purely for fun.